xta0/xta0.me/_posts/2024-11-24-GenAI-LLM-Fine-Tune.md

 But with large language models where the output is non-deterministic and language-based evaluation is much more challenging.
 We need an automated, structured way to make measurements. `ROUGE` and `BLEU`, are two widely used evaluation metrics for different tasks.

-- ROUGE(Recall Oriented Under Study For jesting Evaluation)
+- ROUGE (Recall-Oriented Understudy for Gisting Evaluation)
   - Used for text summarization
   - Compares a summary to one or more reference summaries
 - BLEU SCORE (bilingual evaluation understudy)